 CPSC 6128.
-Network Security (3-0-3) Prerequisite: CPSC 6126 and CPSC 5157G both with a grade of "C" or better.
+Network Security (3-0-3) Prerequisite: CPSC 6126 with a minimum grade of "C".
 This course examines the fundamentals of security issues arising from computer networks.
 Topics include intrusion detection, firewalls, threats and vulnerabilities, denial of service attacks, viruses and worms, use and effectiveness of encryption, secure transactions and e-commerce, and network exploits.

 CPSC 6136.
 Human Aspects of Cybersecurity (3-0-3) Prerequisite: CPSC 6126 with a grade of "C" or better.
 This course examines the ethical and human aspects of cybersecurity, with focus on the human element of cyber incidents.
 The course surveys topics such as ethics, insider threats, usable privacy and security, laws, human training, policies, standards, cybercrime and the social, psychological and cultural aspects of cybercrime.

 CPSC 6159.
 Cybersecurity Investigations and Crisis Management (3-0-3) Prerequisite: CPSC 6126 with a grade of "C" or better.
 The course focuses on the role of computer forensics and the methods used in the investigation of computer crimes.
 The course explains the need for proper investigation and illustrates the process of locating, handling, and processing computer evidence.
 A detailed explanation of how to effectively handle crisis will be covered.